chenyingshu/google_3dtile_collection/README.md

 # Google 3D Tiles Collection
-Use Google Tile API to download models in [3D tiles]() to Blender and export as obj file with texture.
+Use Google Tile API to download models in [3D tiles](https://developers.google.com/maps/documentation/tile/3d-tiles) to Blender and export as an OBJ file with texture.

 By using Google 3D Tiles you are bound by
 - [Google’s Terms of Service](http://www.google.com/intl/en/policies/terms)